TheXik/SetPacking-SatSolver/README.md

 ## Set Packing Problem Description

-Set packing is a classical NP-complete problem in computational compleSity theory and combinatorics, and was one of Karp's 21 NP-complete problems.
-Suppose one has a finite set `S` and a subsets `S`.
+Set packing is a classical NP-complete problem in computational complexity theory and combinatorics, and was one of Karp's 21 NP-complete problems.
+Suppose one has a finite set `S` and a list of subsets of `S`.
 Then, the set packing problem asks if some `T` subsets are pairwise disjoint (in other words, no two of them share an element).

 More formally, given a universe `U` and a family `S` of subsets of `U`, a packing is a subfamily `C ⊆ S` of sets such that all sets in `C` are pairwise disjoint.
 The size of the packing is `|C|`.

-The input is an integer : set_packing_size `T` and sets `S` each on different line splitted with a space.
+The input is an integer : set_packing_size `T` and sets `S` each on different line split with a space.
 The question is whether there is a set packing of size `T` or more.
+I assume that number of sets is equal or greater than the set packing size

 ## How to Use

 I am using sat solver `Glucose 4.2.1`.

-### To compile you need
+###  Must install
 1. `Python 3` installed
 2. A **UNIX-based system** (or WSL for Windows users).
 3. A compiled version of the **Glucose SAT solver**: